olleepalmer/olleepalmer.github.io/consulting.md

 permalink: "/consulting"
 hero-header: "Consulting"
 description: "I make existing websites, apps and digital services more usable, more delightful and more profitable."
-hero-subhead: "I make existing websites, apps and digital services more usable, more delightful and more profitable."
-hero-p: "I am typically engaged to help increase conversion rates, tune-up analytics and build or scale optimisation programs."
 ---

 <h2 class="mt-5">